Linux Virtual Delivery Agent

 Install a server certificate and its key on each Linux VDA server

 Name the server certificates “shadowingcert.*” and the key file “shadowingkey.*” (* indicates the format, for example, shadowingcert.pem and shadowingkey.key).
-Put server certificates and key files under the path /etc/xdl/shadowingssl and protect them properly with restricted permissions.
+Put server certificates and key files under the path /etc/xdl/shadowingssl and protect them properly with restricted permissions, allowing only ctxsrvr to have read access.
 An incorrect name or path makes the Linux VDA unable to find a specific certificate or key file and therefore causes connection failure with Citrix Director.
+Commands are as follows:

 Usage